 Some configurations support subfeatures relating to a session's frame.
 You enable these features by setting the following flags in the configuration's

 Switch Configurations at Runtime

 When you want to toggle features like plane detection, frame semantics, and environment texturing, you switch your configuration at runtime by calling

 run(with:) on your existing session.
-Where possible, ARKit maintains all the information that was collected during the session under the prior configuration, such as information about the physical environment, and anchors.
+Where possible, ARKit maintains all the information collected during the session under the prior configuration, such as information about the physical environment and anchors.